mumairhassan/large-scale-image-retrieval-benchmarks/README.md

 # large-scale-image-retrieval-benchmarks
-This is my paper published in the Proceedings of 11th International Conference on Digital Image Processing 2019.
+A Framework for the Revision of Large-Scale Image Retrieval Benchmarks is published in the Proceedings of 11th International Conference on Digital Image Processing 2019.